codefellows-seattle-javascript-401d23/13-14-relationship-mapping/README.md

 **Author:** Jennifer Piper

 This is a very simple REST API, to store and retrieve info about countries.
-With help from Mongoose and Express, it will store name, continent, languages, and notable foods for each item.
+With help from Mongoose and Express, it will store name, continent, population, and info for each item.
 ## Getting Started
 In a node.js environment, from the root of this repo, install dependencies:
 * `npm i`